cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 #### Why aren't you adding types in these test files?

 While you must fill in types in your application files, we're **not** requiring you to fill in explicit type values within your test files.
 These files _are_ TypeScript; we're just letting TypeScript infer types on its own.

-#### Exercise

-Maybe you can find some tests I _didn't write_?
-Since everyone should have the live-code repository cloned now, try adding another test, and then share (described broadly in English) what you added.